kamir/kafscale/kscale-spec.md

 - Confluent Cloud Basic: ~$200+/month for similar throughput
 - Self-managed Kafka: 3× m5.large + EBS = ~$400/month
 - **Kafscale**: $21 S3 + 3× t3.medium (~$90) = **~$111/month**

----

-## Appendix C: Downstream Connectors

-Although Kafscale focuses on durable message transport only, we want downstream engines to feel first-class:

-- **Apache Flink**: Provide an example `KafkaSource` configuration (standalone job + Helm add-on) that sets the bootstrap servers to the Kafscale broker service, enables TLS if configured, and points checkpointing to the same S3 bucket.
-Include an optional `KafkaSink` example so users can loop data back through Kafscale topics.
-- **Apache Wayang**: Ship a reference execution plan + config that uses Wayang’s Kafka channel to ingest from Kafscale.
-Document bootstrap server settings, serialization expectations, and how to wire output sinks (e.g., S3/Parquet or JDBC).
-Since Wayang is pluggable, ensure the connector package is versioned alongside Kafscale releases so upgrades stay in sync.

-Both connectors remain thin wrappers around standard Kafka clients—no custom protocol—so they automatically pick up improvements (consumer groups, fetch path, etc.) without bespoke maintenance.

-## Appendix D: Operations Console (Preview)

-To keep day-2 ops simple, we’ll ship a lightweight, cluster-local UI alongside the operator:

-- **Objectives**: mirror Confluent-like dashboards without heavy auth/tenancy.
-It should show real-time health, offer topic CRUD + smoke tests, and surface S3 backpressure state.
-Historical monitoring/logins are out of scope for OSS.
-- **Data feeds**:
-  - `BrokerControl.GetStatus` and the upcoming streaming RPC for per-broker readiness, partition assignments, and S3 state machine.
-  - `/metrics` (polled every few seconds) for throughput/latency gauges (`kafscale_produce_requests_total`, `kafscale_s3_health_state`, `kafscale_consumer_lag`, etc.).
-  - Kubernetes API via the operator for Deployment/HPA/pod status.
-- **UI sections**:
-  1. **Cluster Overview**: cards for broker desired/ready, S3 state, etcd connectivity, pending rollouts, plus alert banners when S3 degrades.
-  2. **Topics**: searchable table with partitions, high-watermarks, retention, and buttons to create/delete topics (calling Kafka admin APIs).
-Include a minimal produce/consume widget for smoke tests.
-  3. **Metrics strip**: small sparkline charts fed by an SSE/WebSocket bridge that streams `StreamMetrics` samples (S3 latency, produce/fetch throughput).
-  4. **Broker detail drawer**: when selecting a broker, show assigned partitions, cache utilization, last heartbeat, and current backpressure state.
-- **Implementation**:
-  - Frontend lives under `ui/public` and is embedded into the dedicated `cmd/console` binary.
-That binary runs behind its own Deployment/Service and serves `/ui/` plus `/ui/api/*`.
-  - The console proxies back to the operator (gRPC/REST) for health snapshots and metrics; only the console needs to be exposed through an Ingress.
-  - Helm ships optional Service/Ingress manifests and config toggles for the console, while the operator remains private and HA behind its etcd-based leader election.
-Tests use Playwright (smoke) plus Go unit tests for the proxy layer.

-This appendix documents the UI charter; development will track alongside the Milestone 7 operator work so ops teams have a first-class console on day one.